cansu-freeman/cansu-freeman.github.io/courses/deterministic_models/diff_eq.md

 --------------
-## 3. Second Order Linear Differential Equations
+## 3. Second Order Linear Differential Equations with Constant Coefficients

 A **second-order linear** differential equation is one that involves have the second derivative within the equation.
 The simplest type of second order linear homogeneous differential equation are those with **constant coefficiants**.
 Generally, this looks like ay''+ by' + cy = 0, where a,b,c are constants.